-Cities, counties, and local government bodies in 17 U.S. states impose local income tax, in addition to state tax.
-Employers are legally required to withhold local income tax from employee wages as part of their overall federal income tax withholding obligations.
-While most states levy local income tax as a tax on wages, some levy it as a percentage of the state income tax.
-The 17 states that charge local income tax are:
+Cities, counties, local governments, and school districts in 12 U.S. states impose a local income tax.
+This is in addition to state tax.
+You are required to withhold local income tax from employee wages as part of your tax withholding obligations.
+While most states impose a local income tax as a tax on wages, some levy it as a percentage of the state income tax.

 - New Jersey